 Before answering what is organizational change management, it’s important to have a grasp of what exactly organizational change is.

-The term organizational change refers to the actions that an organization, company, or business takes when it alters something within its own practices and structures—whether that’s the workplace culture, new technology, infrastructure, or internal operations and logistics.
+The term organizational change refers to the actions that an entire organization, company, or business takes when it alters something within its own practices and structures-whether that's the workplace culture, organizational structure, new technology, infrastructure, or internal operations and logistics.1

 What Causes Organizational Change?